By Milda Urban, Summersalt Yoga founder

 What inspires you to do your work?

 I enjoy creating, I have a passion for all things related to art and I feel lucky to be able to live my life doing something I love.
-I am always striving for the next step, sometimes it takes travel, a residency or meeting new people to get there.
+I am always striving for the next step, sometimes it takes to travel, a residency, or meeting new people to get there.